jnv/bitoff.cz/README.md

 ## License

-Unless specified otherwise, the code and the content was dedicated to public domain under [CC0 1.0](http://creativecommons.org/publicdomain/zero/1.0/).
+Unless specified otherwise, the code and the content was dedicated to the Public Domain under [CC0 1.0](http://creativecommons.org/publicdomain/zero/1.0/).